hirememorey/yesand-music/QUICKSTART.md

 ## What This Is

 YesAnd Music is an AI-powered musical collaborator that provides contextual intelligence and musical problem-solving through natural language conversation.
-It works with your existing DAW workflow, including direct integration with Ardour DAW, and can engage in musical dialogue to help you create, improve, and understand music.
+It works with your existing DAW workflow, including **live MIDI streaming** to Ardour DAW, and can engage in musical dialogue to help you create, improve, and understand music in real-time.

 ## Prerequisites

 - macOS (tested on macOS 15.5)
 - Python 3.8+
 - OpenAI API key (for conversational AI features)
-- A DAW (GarageBand, Logic Pro, or Ardour with file-based integration)
+- Ardour DAW (for live MIDI streaming) or other DAW (for traditional features)

 ## 1. Setup (2 minutes)